rvcgeeks/Rvc-TCP-Station/README.md

 ```
 ./rvc-tcp-client <ip address of server> <port no> --permit-shell-access
 ```
-where --permit-shell-access flag i soptional enabling any user to execute shell commands on your PC
+where --permit-shell-access flag is optional enabling any user to execute shell commands on your PC

 ## Operation Screenshots